VictoriaMetrics/VictoriaMetrics/deployment/docker/victorialogs/fluentbit/README.md

 The docker compose file contains the following components:

-* fluentbit - FluentBit logs collection agent, which is configured to collect and write data to `victorialogs`
+* fluentbit - logs collection agent configured to collect and write data to `victorialogs`
-* victorialogs - VictoriaLogs log database, which accepts the data from `fluentbit`
+* victorialogs - logs database, receives data from `fluentbit` agent
-* victoriametrics - VictoriaMetrics metrics database, which collects metrics from `victorialogs` and `fluentbit`
+* victoriametrics - metrics database, which collects metrics from `victorialogs` and `fluentbit` for observability purposes

 Querying the data